awslabs/soci-snapshotter/docs/debug.md

 # Common Scenarios

-Below are some common scenarios that may occur during `rpull` and the lifetime of running a container.
+Below are some common scenarios that may occur during pulling and the lifetime of running a container.
 For scenarios not covered, please feel free to [open an issue](https://github.com/awslabs/soci-snapshotter/issues/new/choose).

 > **Note**
 > To allow for more verbose logging you can set the `--log-level` flag to `debug` when starting the snapshotter.

-## `rpull`
+## Pulling an Image

-During `rpull`, the image manifest, config, and layers without zTOCs' are fetched from the remote registry directly.
+While pulling, the image manifest, config, and layers without zTOCs' are fetched from the remote registry directly.
 Layers that have a zTOC are mounted as a `FUSE` file system and will be pulled lazily when launching a container.

 Below are a list of common error paths that may occur in this phase: